ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 Therefore we declare a list node as a "wrapper" around a *value*, that also contains a pointer to the *next* node in the list:

-    datatype Node of T:
+    datatype Node:
-        value: T          // Value for this node
-        next: Node of T   // Pointer to the next node in the list
+        next = null  // Pointer to the next node in the list value        // Value for this node

 How does the list end?
 Most languages have a designated "null" value which represents nothing at all